betajippity/betajippity.github.io/_posts/2020-02-09-shadow-terminator-in-takua.md

 Fortunately, both Chiang 2019 and Estevez 2019 are both really easy to implement!
 Both techniques can be implemented in a handful of lines of code, and are easy to apply to any modern physically based shading model.
 We didn't actually include source code in our SIGGRAPH talk, mostly because we figured that translating the math from our short paper into code should be very straightforward and thus, including source code that is basically a direct transcription of the math into C++ would almost be insulting to the intelligence of the reader.
-However, since then, I've gotten a surprising number of emails asking for source code, so here's the math and the corresponding C++ code from my implementation in Takua Render.
+However, since then, I've gotten a surprising number of emails asking for source code, so here's the math and the corresponding C++ code from my implementation in Takua Renderer.
 Let G' be the additional shadow terminator term that we will multiply the Bsdf result with:

 <div>\[ G = \min\bigg[1, \frac{\langle\omega_g,\omega_i\rangle}{\langle\omega_s,\omega_i\rangle\langle\omega_g,\omega_s\rangle}\bigg] \]</div>